 Opinion of Bond Counsel.
-Certain federal tax requirements must be met subsequent to the initial issuance and delivery of the Series 38 Bonds in order that interest on such Bonds be excluded, on and after the date of such issuance and delivery, from the gross income of the owners thereof for federal income tax purposes under the Code.
-The Agency has established procedures in its Program Documents and the Thirty-Eighth Supplemental Trust Agreement to meet the Federal Tax Requirements.
-The Agency has also covenanted in the Thirty-Eighth Supplemental Trust Agreement to comply with the requirements of Sections 143 and 148 of the Code.
-Bond Counsel is of the opinion that the procedures established as of the date hereof in the Agency's Program Documents and the Thirty-Eighth Supplemental Trust Agreement.
-The Agency has also covenanted, in the Thirty-Eighth Supplemental Trust Agreements.
-The Agency has also covenanted, in the Thirty-Eighth Supplemental Trust Agreements.
-The Agency has also covenanted, in the Thirty-Eighth Supplemental Trust Agreement, to comply with the regulations promulgated with respect to the rebate and other arbitrage requirements under Sections 143 and 148 of the Code.
-Failure to comply with such aforementioned covenants or to carry out the procedures set forth in the Program Documents may cause interest on the Series 38 Bonds to become included in gross income for federal income tax purposes retroactive from their date of issue.
+Certain federal tax requirements must be met subsequent to the initial issuance and delivery of the Series 39 Bonds in order that interest on such Bonds be excluded, on and after the date of such issuance and delivery, from the gross income of the owners thereof for federal income tax purposes under the Code.
+The Agency has established procedures in its Program Documents and the Thirty-Ninth Supplemental Trust Agreement to meet the Federal Tax Requirements.
+The Agency has also covenanted in the Thirty-Ninth Supplemental Trust Agreement to comply with the requirements of Sections 143 and 148 of the Code.
+Bond Counsel is of the opinion that the procedures established as of the date hereof in the Agency's Program Documents and the Thirty-Ninth Supplemental Trust Agreements.
+The Agency has also covenanted, in the Thirty-Ninth Supplemental Trust Agreements.
+The Agency has also covenanted, in the Thirty-Ninth Supplemental Trust Agreements.
+The Agency has also covenanted, in the Thirty-Ninth Supplemental Trust Agreement, to comply with the regulations promulgated with respect to the rebate and other arbitrage requirements under Sections 143 and 148 of the Code.
+Failure to comply with such aforementioned covenants or to carry out the procedures set forth in the Program Documents may cause interest on the Series 39 Bonds to become included in gross income for federal income tax purposes retroactive from their date of issue.

-In the opinion of Womble Carlyle Sandridge & Rice, LLP, Raleigh, North Carolina, as Bond Counsel, assuming that the Agency will carry out the aforementioned procedures set forth in the Program Documents and comply with the aforementioned covenants contained in the Thirty-Eighth Supplemental Trust Agreement, interest on the Series 38 Bonds is not includable in the gross income of the owners of the Series 38 Bonds for purposes of federal income taxation.
+In the opinion of Womble Bond Dickinson (US) LLP, Raleigh, North Carolina, as Bond Counsel, assuming that the Agency will carry out the aforementioned procedures set forth in the Program Documents and comply with the aforementioned covenants contained in the Thirty-Ninth Supplemental Trust Agreement, interest on the Series 39 Bonds is not includable in the gross income of the owners of the Series 39 Bonds for purposes of federal income taxation.

-Bond Counsel is of the opinion that (i) interest on the Series 38-A Bonds will be treated as a preference item in computing the federal alternative minimum tax imposed by the Code on individuals and the alternative minimum tax imposed by the Code on corporations, and (ii) interest on the Series 38-B Bonds will not be treated as a preference item in computing the federal alternative minimum tax on individuals and corporations and further will not be included in the adjusted current earnings of corporations for purposes of computing the alternative minimum tax on corporations.
+Bond Counsel is of the opinion that (i) interest on the Series 39-A Bonds will be, and (ii) interest on the Series 39-B Bonds will not be, treated as a preference item for purposes of computing the alternative minimum tax imposed by the Code on certain taxpayers.

-Bond Counsel is further of the opinion that interest on the Series 38 Bonds is exempt from all income taxes of the State.
+Bond Counsel is further of the opinion that interest on the Series 39 Bonds is exempt from all income taxes of the State.